StDensity/Dr.Spy-Serverless/README.md

    <!-- Add db setup db/schema.sql TODO -->
    <!-- bunx wrangler d1 execute drspy-serverless-dev --remote --file=./src/db/schema.sql FOR DEV to deploy db -->

+3. **Configuring the Database**

+   This project uses Cloudflare D1 as its database.

+   - Sample data is provided in `sample_data.sql`.
+   - The database schema is defined in `db/schema.sql`.
+   - Refer to the [Cloudflare D1 documentation](https://developers.cloudflare.com/d1/) for setup instructions.

+   **Note:** The local database does not sync with the remote database, and changes made to one will not reflect in the other.

 3. **Configure Environment Variables:**

    Create two `.vars` files: `.dev.vars` for local development and `.prod.vars` for production deployment.
 These files will store your secrets and configuration values.